blockprotocol/blockprotocol/site/src/pages/workshop/workshop.md

 - `npm install && npm run dev` or `yarn install && yarn dev`

-- visit [http://localhost:63212](http://localhost:63212) – you should see ‘Hello, World!’
+- visit [http://localhost:63212](http://localhost:63212) – you should see a ‘Hello, World!’
 UI that looks like this:

 ![the block developer environment](/workshop/dock-ui.png)